Kohmputer/KAYAK-vs.-Skyscanner-vs.-GF/README.md

 - Flexible date search: Google Flights offers a flexible date search feature that allows users to compare prices across different dates, helping them find the most cost-effective travel options.
 - Integration with Google services: Google Flights seamlessly integrates with other Google services such as Google Calendar, making it convenient for users to manage their travel plans.
 - Price prediction: Google Flights uses historical flight data and machine learning algorithms to provide price predictions, helping users decide whether to book now or wait for potential price drops.

+### Glossary / Important terms in the meta-search engine industry
+- **Cost per Acquisition (CPA)**: The CPA indicates a cost, but it is not a payment method.
+It gives excellent information about the efficiency of an online ad. *CPA = Total spending / Number of conversions*
+- **Cost-per-Click (CPC)**: The price an advertiser is charged for each click (traffic) the ad receives. *CPC = Total spending / Number of clicks*
+- **effective Cost-per-Click (eCPC)**: This metric is used to show what the CPC would have been if the advertiser purchased clicks instead of impressions or conversions.
+- **(CPM) Cost per Thousand**: Paying on a CPM basis means that advertisers pays KAYAK based on the number of times their advertisements appear on its websites or mobile applications. *CPM = Total spending / Number of impressions*
+- **(CTR) Click through Rate**: When CPM and CPC indicate the cost of advertising, CTR measures its efficiency. *CTR = (Total clicks / Number of impressions) x 100*

+Questions:
+- Do you use the same metric for each partner?